CLoud11y/IMsystem/README.md

 # IMsystem
-An instant messaging system using Golang
+An instant messaging system using Golang based on zinx